Florida’s Statute of Limitations in Criminal Cases

 Those exceptions based on the discovery of the identity of the accused include:

-If a DNA sample is the basis for the exception, then for these prosecutions, the DNA sample must be available for testing by the accused.
+If a DNA sample is a basis for the exception, then for these prosecutions, the DNA sample must be available for testing by the accused.
 See Section 775.15(16)(a)4., F.S.

-In these cases, Section 775.15(13)(a) provides that the applicable period of limitation does not begin to run until the victim reaches the age of 18 or the violation is reported to a law enforcement or governmental agency, whichever occurs first.
+In these cases, Section 775.15(13)(a) provides that the applicable limitation period does not begin to run until the victim reaches the age of 18 or the violation is reported to a law enforcement or governmental agency, whichever occurs first.

-If a victim 18 years or older reports a first or second-degree felony sexual battery within 72 hours of the crime, there is no statute of limitation.
+If a victim 18 years or older reports a first or second-degree felony sexual battery within 72 hours of the crime, there is no statute of limitations.